-To understand what risk looks like in Devon and Somerset we have reviewed data from partners at a local level as used national data sets, we have considered incidents attended in the past and forecasted future trends.
-We also asked people across Devon and Somerset about risk in their area, who they think is most at risk and what, if anything, they feel anxious about.
-This has helped us to better understand priorities and perceptions of risk and, where relevant, we will highlight this feedback throughout the CRMP.
+To understand what risk looks like in Devon and Somerset we have reviewed data from partners locally and nationally, we have considered incidents that we have attended and forecasted future trends.
+We have also asked people across Devon and Somerset about risks in their area, who they think is most at risk and what, if anything, they feel anxious about.
+This has helped us to better understand priorities and perceptions of risk and, where relevant, we highlight this feedback throughout the plan.